MicrosoftDocs/winrt-api/windows.system.profile/systemidentification_getsystemidforuser_459524648.md

 ## -parameters
 ### -param user
 The [User](../windows.system/user.md) data to use for creating the system ID.
+If the value is `null`, this method will get the current user's ID.

 ## -returns
 A [SystemIdentificationInfo](systemidentificationinfo.md) object for this system, based on the user ID.

 ## -remarks
-The identifier returned by this method is specific to the user on the current device and allows for correlation of usage across different applications running on the same device for a particular user.
+The identifier returned by this method is specific to a user on the current device and allows for correlation of usage across different applications running on the same device for a particular user.
+Apps that are not multi-user-aware should only pass `null` into this method, which gets the current user's ID.

 Use of this method is restricted by the **userSystemId** capability, which is a restricted capability requiring Microsoft approval.
 Please note that most callers should instead use the [Windows.System.Profile.SystemIdentification.GetSystemIdForPublisher](systemidentification_getsystemidforpublisher_728928815.md) method instead as it is more appropriate for the large majority of use cases and does not require a restricted capability.
 If you do not need to obtain an ID that is shared across apps built by different publishers, you should not use this method.

 ## -examples